ostalzovmichail/simple_todo/README.md

-# todo
+# Simple todo

-A new Flutter project.
+This is simple todo list.
+With using state manager: "bloc".
 # simple_todo